50 Human Studies: A New Bibliography

 As of 2013, Jim West had experienced the impossibilities of discussion whenever the topic of ultrasound hazards was attempted, even with his nearest friends.
 He always brought fine documentation, though to no avail.
 He was met with reflexive blocks.
 These were passive and aggressive, apparently out of fear of the birth process and a belief that ultrasound would provide assurance.

-Realizing that people require authoritative statements, Jim searched for a simple statement of empirical evidence that could not be denied.
+Realizing that people require authoritative statements, West searched for a simple statement of empirical evidence that could not be denied.

-As a working research theory, Jim hypothesized that the ideal modern ultrasound study would utilize a very sensitive type of chromatography, to detect cell damage caused by ultrasound exposure.
+As a working research theory, West hypothesized that the ideal modern ultrasound study would utilize a very sensitive type of chromatography, to detect cell damage caused by ultrasound exposure.

 Ultrasound is a powerful synergist.